 The following links lead directly to the LinkedIn-country groups:

-From the master's thesis to the startup – this is how Paul Eichinger, 26, sees his further path after completing his master’s degree at the Institute for Control Engineering of Machine Tools and Manufacturing Units at the University of Stuttgart.
-His idea and at the same time the topic of his master thesis: "Development of a process chain for the automated product manufacturing of personalized computer mice".
-Together with the economist Andreas Schulz and software developer Christian Renninger, he is now applying for a start-up grant to bring the process to market in a planned startup.
+From master's thesis to startup – this is how 26-year-old Paul Eichinger sees his next step after recently completing his master’s degree at the Institute for Control Engineering of Machine Tools and Manufacturing Units (ISW) at the University of Stuttgart.
+His idea is the same as the topic of his master's thesis: “Developing a process chain for the automated manufacturing of personalized computer mice”.
+Along with the economist Andreas Schulz and the software developer Christian Renninger, he is now applying for a startup grant to bring the process to market in a planned startup.